rhagarty/app-modernization/README.md

         <img src="./images/wca-start-scan.png">
     </div>

-1. Watsonx Code Assistant for Enterprise Java Applications will extract configuration files, including `server.xml` and `Containerfile`, from the migration bundle.
-The `server.xml` file contains the application's configuration, while the `Containerfile` can be used to build a Liberty image of your application.
+6.  watsonx Code Assistant for Enterprise Java Applications will extract configuration files, including `server.xml` and `Containerfile`, from the migration bundle.
+The `server.xml` file contains the application's runtime configuration.
+The `Containerfile` can be used to build a container image for your applications.
+Enterprise Application Service only needs your application source and runtime configuration, so the `Containerfile` is not used.
 After reviewing these files, add them to the project folder by clicking on **Add Files to Project** to apply the changes.

     <div align="center">
         <img src="./images/wca-add-files.png">
     </div>

-1. Next, a modernization issues list will be presented with the must fix issue detected by Watsonx Code Assistant for Enterprise Java Applications.
+7. Next, a modernization issues list will be presented with the must fix issue detected by watsonx Code Assistant for Enterprise Java Applications.
 You can review each issue in detail by clicking on the expand button on the right-hand side of each item.
 The **Additional information** tab highlights other issues you should be aware of when migrating your application, though these do not require code changes.
-After the review is complete, click the **Run auto-fixes** button to apply the necessary changes.
+After the review is complete, click the **Run auto-fixes** button to apply the automated changes (Note, these are the same `rewrite` changes you could have applied using maven and gradle with the configuration from Transformation Advisor.
+Applying them in WCA is easier as it doesn't require you to customize and run a build).

     <div align="center">
         <img src="./images/wca-issues-list-sm.png">
     </div>

-1. After the auto-fix is completed, click on **Build and Refresh** to refresh the list.
+8. After the auto-fix is completed, click on **Build and Refresh** to refresh the list.
 All the listed issue should be resolved.

     <div align="center">
         <img src="./images/wca-resolved-list.png">
     </div>

-1. Once migration is completed, you can add the Liberty maven plugin in the **pom.xml** file:
+9. Once migration is completed, add the Liberty maven plugin configuration in the **pom.xml** file.
+This plugin makes it easy to build and test the application locally using the Liberty runtime.
+This is the same runtime used in Enterprise Application Service for Java:

     ```bash
     <plugin>